syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ## Row Height and Column Width customization

-After exporting the data to Excel, you can set different row heights and column widths for the columns.
-You can refer to [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation#adjust-row-height-and-column-width) for more information.
+After exporting the data to Excel, set different row heights and column widths for the columns.
+Refer to [here](http://help.syncfusion.com/file-formats/xlsio/worksheet-rows-and-columns-manipulation#adjust-row-height-and-column-width) for more information.

 {% tabs %}
 {% highlight c# %}